marciof/Eon/README.md

 ## Building

-1. Create a new empty directory to store the build artifacts.
+1. Create a new empty directory to store the build artifacts, and change to it.
-2. Generate a build system [using CMake](https://cmake.org/runningcmake/) (the following steps assume running it from the command line).
+2. Generate a build system [using CMake](https://cmake.org/runningcmake/) (see file `CMakeLists.txt` for the minimum supported version).
+The following steps assume running it from the command line:
   - By default it will build a native standalone executable only, but it can also be configured to select other builds.
 To view options:
     ```
     $ cmake -LH path/to/sources